Ukraine

 Mr. Lobas, the head of the plant union of the Independent Trade Union of Miners of Ukraine (NPGU) at Public Joint “Marganets Mining and Processing Plant” (MMPP) in the Dnipropetrovsk region, reported violations committed by management, who harassed and threatened union members.

 Mr. Lobas received four complaints from union members denouncing the discriminatory and intimidating behaviour of MMPP management against trade union activists.
 In particular, workers were threatened with reprimands, dismissal and financial punishments (reduction of labour participation co-efficient, warning coupons, fines, etc.).
-The management warned workers that the threats would escalate if they did not resign from the union and join a yellow union instead, and circulated blank forms among unionised workers pressuring them to withdraw from the NPGU trade union.
-It is clear that such behaviour has the aim of discouraging the presence of an independent union that can negotiate effectively for workers’ interests.
+The management warned workers that the threats would escalate if they did not resign from the union and join a yellow union yellow union A union set up and/or controlled by the employer to prevent the establishment of a genuine trade union. instead, and circulated blank forms among unionised workers pressuring them to withdraw from the NPGU trade union.
+It is clear that such behaviour has the aim of discouraging the presence of an independent union independent union A trade union that is not affiliated to a national union.
+Can also be a union that is not dominated by an employer.

 On 11 February 2016 several thousand workers of the joint-stock company (JSC) Dniprodzerzhinsk Metallurgical Plant gathered at a demonstration led by Mykhailo Volynets, the leader of the Confederation of Free Trade Unions of Ukraine (KVPU), and by Mykola Zhytnyk, the head of KVPU in Dnipropetrovsk Oblast.
 Despite the attempts of the joint-stock company to interfere with the organisation and the free conduct of the meeting, workers came to make their voices heard against the illegal actions of the JSC management.
 The company created a “yellow” trade union controlled by the management and forced workers to resign from the existing trade union KVPU.
-Being intimidated and threatened with losing their jobs during the economic crisis, workers resigned from KVPU in order to affiliate to the newly created yellow union.
-Mykhailo Volynets addressed the General Prosecutor’s Office of Ukraine, the International Labour Organisation (ILO) and the International Trade Union Confederation (ITUC) requesting these institutions to apply necessary measures within their mandate to put an end to the violations of national trade union legislation and international standards.
+Being intimidated and threatened with losing their jobs during the economic crisis, workers resigned from KVPU in order to affiliate to the newly created yellow union yellow union A union set up and/or controlled by the employer to prevent the establishment of a genuine trade union. .
+Mykhailo Volynets addressed the General Prosecutor’s Office of Ukraine, the International Labour Organisation (ILO International Labour Organization A tripartite United Nations (UN) agency established in 1919 to promote working and living conditions.
+The main international body charged with developing and overseeing international labour standards.

 Anatolyi Mukhamedzhanov, the head of the Primary Trade Union at the Novovolynska mine was beaten up in the office of the mining company’s director, on 3 February 2016.
 The Independent Trade Union of Coal Miners of Ukraine (NPGU) believed the purpose of the attack was to intimidate the leader of the independent miners’ union, following protests against planned closures and privatisation.